randallwc/.dotfiles/notes/vim.md

 ,	repeat backwards

 cursor movement
 0		begining of line
 ^		first non whitespace char
 $		end of line
 gg		begining of file
 G		end of file
-NG	jump to 'N' line number
+[line]G		jump to [line] line number
 ''		jump back to the line where cursor was before
 ``		undo last jump
 '.		jump to last changed line (will just go to last edit) g;		jump to place of last edit (will keep going back in edits)
 %		jump to other bracket

 u	undo
 g-	undo but contains more states
-C-r	redo
+^-r	redo
 g+	redo but contains more states v	visual
-C-v	visual block
+^-v	visual block
 gv	reselect

 J			join current line and below line
+q:			open command history
+q[letter] [keycombo] q	record command

 :		command
 :w		save